QData/TextAttack/README.md

 > **Tip:** Instead of specifying a dataset and number of examples, you can pass `--interactive` to attack samples inputted by the user.

+#### Metrics

+You may want to measure properties of your attack results such as the BLEU score or USE cosine similarity between the original and perturbed text.
+You can do so in the command-line by specificying `--metrics` arguments to go with `textattack attack`, or in the Python interface by adding a `Metric` object.

 ### Attacks and Papers Implemented ("Attack Recipes")

 We include attack recipes which implement attacks from the literature.
 You can list attack recipes using `textattack list attack-recipes`.